 I happily opened my coop door and literally gagged... blech!
 I don't even know how in the Fruit juice it got so gross smelling so quickly!!
 Because, let me tell you, I think I'm pretty good about it.
-And, I am not one to take the funk lightly.
-I took action!
+And, I am not one to take the funk lightly so I took action and you can too.

-Chicken parents, you ask me all the time if there are secret tips to keeping a coop and it's accompanying nesting boxes cleaner, fresher and healthier.
+Chicken parents ask me all the time if there are secret tips to keeping a coop and it's accompanying nesting boxes cleaner, fresher and healthier.

 - Use a broom or other tool to remove spider webs from roof, rafters, roosts, doorways - the whole inside area.

 - Sweep or dust down the walls to remove remaining spider webs, dust/dander, etc.

 - Compost all the stuff you removed or bag it up and include in local trash pickup.

 - After removing, dusting and tidying everything you can combat your stinky coop with the best coop deodorizer, DooKashi.
 A sprinkling here-and-there eliminates the odors and fowl smell of ammonia and funk that lingers in the air around chicken poop.